 Place the insertion point where you want the image to appear in the Document window and do one of the following:

-- In the HTML category of the Insert panel, click the Images icon.
-Double-click or drag the icon to the document window (or to the Code view window if you are working in code).
+- In the Insert panel, select HTML from the drop-down list.
+Click Image.
+Double-click or drag the icon to the document window (or to the Code view window if you are working using code).

 - Drag an image from the Assets panel (Window > Assets) to the desired location in the Document window; then skip to step 3.